cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 The common [errors] and [OperationOutcomes] may be returned.

-## Retrieve by id
+## Retrieve by ID

-List an individual communication by its id:
+List an individual Communication by its ID:

     GET /Communication/:id